BrianHHough/Full-Stack-Curriculum---App-Academy/2. Intro to Programming/10.Array_Methods_&_Enumerables/README.md

-## Lecture 4: Array Methods III -- Range Slicing Lecture
+## Lecture 4: Range Slicing Array Methods

 How to slice arrays and strings in Ruby.